About us

 • Obligations towards other Blue Cross members at the regional and international levels

-Blue Cross national member organisations are expected to exist before applying for membership or to quickly develop into locally accountable and self-sustaining organisations.
-This means that in addition to having a local membership base they need to implement viable activities that are contributing to addressing issues relating to alcohol- and illicit drug-related harm.
+Blue Cross national member organizations are expected to exist before applying for membership or to quickly develop into locally accountable and self-sustaining organizations.
+This means that in addition to having a local membership base they need to implement viable activities that are contributing to addressing issues relating to alcohol- and other drug-related harm.

 Requests for affiliation are received and examined by the Secretariat and following initial inquiries are submitted to the Network Committee (board) of the International Blue Cross for consideration, acceptance or rejection.